 Let your dreams be bigger than your fears this Halloween

 As darkness falls this evening, it is time to celebrate all things supernatural.
-While I am not an advocate of too much hocus-pocus and dislike anything very terrifying, the fun costumes and imaginative make-believe indulged in at Halloween appeal to me as a dancer and writer.
+While I am not an advocate of too much hocus-pocus and dislike anything very terrifying, the fun costumes and imaginative ideas indulged in at Halloween appeal to me as a dancer and writer.

 Ballet Papier artist Berenice always has some magical treats in store for a special occasion and, this year, she has surprised fans with a spellbinding Halloween video.
 Featuring ballerinas dressed as black cats and a coven of good witches on broomsticks, the mini movie is a sweet spook-tacular.